nicklhy/CompCar_Analysis/README.md

-# Some classification experiments evaluated on the newly published CompCar dataset
+# Some experiments evaluated on the newly published CompCar dataset
 Created by nicklhy(at gmail dot com)

 Dataset reference